ryanwhowe/websocket-workshop/README.md

 There's a bit more needed to get the basic working here.
 The first parameter again is the topic name, which again is just a simple string.
 The next parameter is an array (list) of messages to send.
-Your messages can include arrays or objects but they'll be reduced to contents which can be transported in serialized form.
+Your messages can include arrays or objects, but they'll be reduced to contents which can be transported in serialized form.

 You can subscribe to any topic even if nobody will ever subscribe to it, and you can publish to topics